jamesgolick/friendly/README.md

     Post.by_james.all(:author => "Steve") == Post.all(:author => "Steve")

+You can also compose arbitrary combinations of scopes with simple chaining.

+    class Post
+      # ... snip ...
+      named_scope :recent, :order! => :created_at.desc, :limit! => 4
+      indexes     :name, :created_at
+    end

+    Post.by_james.recent == Post.all(:name   => "James",
+                                     :order! => :created_at.desc,
+                                     :limit!  => 4)

+If two parameters conflict, the right-most scope takes precedence.

 ### Ad-hoc Scopes

 You can also create a scope object on the fly: